Microbial-Ecology-Group/AMRplusplus/README.md

 [![Nextflow](https://img.shields.io/badge/Nextflow-%E2%89%A50.25.1-brightgreen.svg)](https://www.nextflow.io/)

-# MEGARes and the AMR++ bioinformatic pipeline
+# AMR++ bioinformatic pipeline
 (https://megares.meglab.org/)

-The MEGARes database contains sequence data for approximately 9,000 hand-curated antimicrobial resistance genes accompanied by an annotation structure that is optimized for use with high throughput sequencing and metagenomic analysis.
+AMR++ is a bioinformatic pipeline meant to aid in the analysis of raw sequencing reads to characterize the profile of antimicrobial resistance genes, or resistome.
+AMR++ was developed to work in conjuction with the the MEGARes database which contains sequence data for approximately 9,000 hand-curated antimicrobial resistance genes accompanied by an annotation structure that is optimized for use with high throughput sequencing and metagenomic analysis.
 The acyclical annotation graph of MEGARes allows for accurate, count-based, hierarchical statistical analysis of resistance at the population level, much like microbiome analysis, and is also designed to be used as a training database for the creation of statistical classifiers.

 The goal of many metagenomics studies is to characterize the content and relative abundance of sequences of interest from the DNA of a given sample or set of samples.
 You may want to know what is contained within your sample or how abundant a given sequence is relative to another.